 AH, IF ONLY!
-If only these preachy, condescending democracy promoters and democracy instructors, advice-givers and “observers”; these Middle-East democratizers and forced democratization/ regime change aficionados; these opportunistic self-appointed and self-proclaimed, rather bogus, fake, “bidons”(in French, as the Francophone Tunisians characterize them) so-called experts on the Arab world, Islam and political Islam, and, of course, on ‘democratization’, who descended en masse upon Tunisia after the so-called Arab Spring uprisings … Ah, If only they would leave Tunisia alone?
+If only these preachy, condescending democracy promoters and democracy instructors, advice-givers and “observers”; these Middle-East democratizers and forced democratization/ regime change aficionados; these opportunistic self-appointed and self-proclaimed, rather bogus, fake, “bidon”(as the Francophone Tunisians characterize them) so-called experts on the Arab world, Islam and political Islam, and, of course, on ‘democratization’, who descended en masse upon Tunisia after the so-called Arab Spring uprisings … Ah, If only they would leave Tunisia alone?

-Indeed, for them, promoting and supporting democracy in Tunisia means essentially supporting the reactionary so-called “moderate” Islamists , alongside some seculars, but only those who agree to form alliances with the Islamists and can demonstrate a strong commitment to neoliberal ideology.
-And certainly not, absolutely not, the liberal/progressive seculars, whether intellectuals, academics, or political parties, unions, and other civil society organizations.
+Regarding political Islam, these “experts” support discreetly, perniciously, and even openly at times when it matters, the Tunisian Islamists, and have used their influence in Washington to promote them.
+For them, promoting and supporting democracy in Tunisia means essentially supporting the reactionary so-called “moderate” Islamists , alongside some seculars, but only those who agree to form alliances with the Islamists and can demonstrate a strong commitment to neoliberal ideology.
+Certainly not, absolutely not, the liberal or progressive seculars, whether intellectuals, academics, political parties, or unions and other civil society actors!

-According to their short-sighted, ideologically oriented and simplistic view of America’s interests, coupled to their superficial neo-orientalist understanding of Islam, and essentialist stereotypes about Arab societies, as well as their ignorance of the historical, social, political, economic and geopolitical particularities of countries like Tunisia for example, the Islamists are the best bet for democracy to take hold in that country.
+These democracy promoters, instructors and supervisors, support the Tunisian Islamists for a variety of reasons: According to their short-sighted, ideologically-driven and one would say, simple-minded, views of America’s interests, fed by their superficial neo-orientalist understanding of Islam, and essentialist stereotypes about Arab societies, as well as their ignorance of the historical, social, political, economic and geopolitical particularities of countries like Tunisia for example, the Islamists are the best bet for democracy to take hold in that country and others in the Muslim world.
 A democracy that should, of course, be unequivocally and uncompromisingly pro-market and pro-America as the guarantor of a neoliberal global order .
-Thus, they worked hard at their legitimization, providing them with various platforms in Washington to promote their views and agendas, after they paved their way with countless newspapers’ Op-eds and articles, and “studies” in mainstream Washington think tanks publications, swearing up and down that these Islamists are moderate, staunchly pro-market and true believers in democracy, as well as pro-American.
+Thus, they worked hard at their legitimization, providing them with various platforms in Washington to promote their views and agendas, after paving their way with countless newspapers’ Op-eds and articles, and “studies” in mainstream Washington think tanks publications, swearing up and down that these Islamists are moderate, staunchly pro-market and true believers in democracy, as well as pro-American.

 Another group among the democratizers seems to believe that given the high level of religiosity in the region, keeping Tunisia and other MENA countries under (non-violent) Islamist influence and control, according to the dictum that “religion is the opium of the people”, will keep it quiet.
 Indeed, everybody knows that Arabs and Muslims don’t need jobs, justice, economic development, roads, schools, hospitals, and so on; all they need is religion and to be ruled by religious parties…